ERI SUZUKI

 Associate Principal, AIA

-Eri is an urbanist with a strong belief that collective design can be an agent of positive change in our ever-evolving society.
-While her projects at SITELAB range in scale from a stretch of sidewalk to a neighborhood, she embraces tackling complexities of designing public spaces and setting a stage for public life.
+Eri is an urbanist with a strong belief that collective design can be an agent of positive change in our evolving society.
+While her projects at SITELAB range in scale from a stretch of sidewalk to a neighborhood, she embraces the complexities of designing public spaces and setting a stage for public life.

-At SITELAB, Eri leads a multi-disciplinary planning process towards entitlement for largest projects such as Pier 70 Waterfront Redevelopment (28-acre mixed-use development at a formal historic shipyard) and San José Downtown West (80-acre transit-oriented development at Diridon Station).
-Other projects include more tactical urban design responses to critical issues today: helping LavaMaeˣ realize a Pop-up Care Village that mobilize the community to bring care services to the streets in San Francisco and re-examining the role of the public realm in downtown in the post-pandemic recovery for Downtown SF Public Realm Action Plan.
+At SITELAB, Eri leads multi-disciplinary planning processes toward entitlement for some of the firm’s largest projects such as Pier 70 Waterfront Redevelopment (28-acre mixed-use development at a former historic shipyard) and San José Downtown West (80-acre transit-oriented development at Diridon Station).
+Other projects include more tactical urban design responses to today’s critical issues: helping LavaMaeˣ realize a Pop-up Care Village that mobilized the community to bring care services to the streets in San Francisco and re-examining the role of the public realm in the post-pandemic recovery for the Downtown San Francisco Public Realm Action Plan.